 Background

 On October 15, 2009, Pfizer Inc (Pfizer) assumed responsibility for the American Cyanamid Superfund Site (the site) in Bridgewater, New Jersey, as part of its larger acquisition of Wyeth, the parent company of Wyeth Holdings LLC.
 Although Pfizer never operated at the site, Pfizer takes its responsibility for this site seriously, as well as its responsibility to residents of Bridgewater, Bound Brook and the surrounding communities.
-Pfizer is actively partnering with federal and state authorities to address environmental issues at the property
+Pfizer is actively partnering with federal and state authorities to address environmental issues at the property.

 Property Description